modalitysystems/modalitysoftware-docs/TWAPerformance/Call-Logger.md

 - Inbound ring time/wait time for calls or Cloud Auto Attendants/Hunt Groups
 - Real Time/Live Call Reports - Call Records API provides data shortly after the end of the call

+## Call Logger does not include any performance or quality metrics

-Call Logger Reports report on only the call details, not call performance (MOS, Packet loss, jitter failed calls, etc.) for call performance reports please see Teamwork Analytics Performance.
+Call Logger Reports report on only the call details, not call performance (Packet loss, jitter failed calls, etc.) for call performance reports please see Teamwork Analytics Performance.